ClusterHQ/flocker/docs/gettinginvolved/cluster-setup.rst

 ==============================
 Adding containers and datasets
 ==============================
-To make it easier to reuse a test cluster, and test under different configurations, Flocker provides a tool to create a certain number of datasets and containers per node.
+To make it easier to re-use a test cluster and test under different configurations, Flocker provides a tool to create a certain number of datasets and containers per node.
-It is called like this:
+Run the following command to deploy clusters and datasets:

 .. prompt:: bash $